Speedpass: Convenience Stores and the "Flying Red Horse"

 The test was deemed a failure and McDonald's removed the scanners from all their restaurants in mid-2004.
 Additionally, the New England grocery chain Stop & Shop tested Speedpass at their Boston area stores; the units were removed in early 2005.
 Speedpass has also been previously available through a Speedpass Car Tag and a Speedpass-enabled Timex watch.

 Discontinuance and the switch to Speedpass+

 ExxonMobil announced that the RFID based key tag would be fully retired by June 30, 2019.
 ExxonMobil directed users to use the Speedpass+ app on their smartphone.
 The smartphone app uses the phone's location data to pay at the pump using the app.
 The app detects the users location which then prompts the user to input the pump number they are using.
 Conversely if location services are not activated for the app, the user can scan a QR code on the pump to activate pay at the pump functionality.
 In the United States, the app has since been renamed the Exxon Mobil Rewards+ app, although it still utilizes the Speedpass+ functionality.
-In Canada, it continues to use the Speedpass+ name for its app.
+In Canada, it continued to use the Speedpass+ name for its app until 2023, when the app was renamed Esso and Mobil App.